 LED bulbs are everywhere these days.
 And why wouldn't they be?
 They're energy-efficient, they look great and they come in so many variations that you can use them for any lighting application.
 With so many options for homeowners and business owners to choose from, it's important to understand the differences between them.
-Here's a breakdown of the basic types of LED bulbs – what they're called and what they do:
+Here's a breakdown of the basic types of LED light bulbs – what they're called and what they do:

 Retrofitting is the process of replacing old, outdated systems with new, more energy efficient alternatives.
 Currently this is very popular in the areas of home renovation and commercial lighting upgrades.